lupyuen/lupyuen.github.io/src/flash.md

 (For development, we have disabled encryption in the EFuse Configuration)

-The transformed binary is flashed to BL602 at ROM address `0x10000`.
+The transformed binary is then flashed to BL602 Flash ROM.

 ![Compiling the BL602 Device Tree](https://lupyuen.github.io/images/pinecone-flash-steps2d.png)